 SCSh7.
-Students will analyze how scientific knowledge is developed.
+Students analyze how scientific knowledge is developed.

-Students will recognize that:
+Students recognize that:

 - a.
 The universe is a vast single system in which the basic principles are the same everywhere. - b.
 Universal principles are discovered through observation and experimental verification. - c.
 From time to time, major shifts occur in the scientific view of how the world works.
 More often, however, the changes that take place in the body of scientific knowledge are small modifications of prior knowledge.
-Major shifts in scientific views typically occur after the observation of a new phenomenon or an insightful interpretation of existing data by an individual or research group. - d.
+Major shifts in scientific views typically

+Georgia Department of Education Kathy Cox, State Superintendent of Schools 8/29/2006 3:24 PM Page 4 of 7 All Rights Reserved occur after the observation of a new phenomenon or an insightful interpretation of existing data by an individual or research group.

+- d.
 Hypotheses often cause scientists to develop new experiments that produce additional data. - e.
 Testing, revising, and occasionally rejecting new and old theories never ends.